THEOLOGY

 Freedom

-In freedom, the connection ABOVE/BEFOREBELOW/BEFORE is open from the pure form BELOW/BEFORE to the pure form ABOVE/BEFORE.
+In freedom, the connection between the pure form SYNTHESIS/PRIOR and the pure form ANALYSIS/PRIOR is open from the pure form ANALYSIS/PRIOR to the pure form SYNTHESIS/PRIOR.

-Because the the connection ABOVE/BEFOREBELOW/BEFORE is open from the pure form BELOW/BEFORE to the pure form ABOVE/BEFORE, in freedom everyone can make and/or abolish the content of the pure form ABOVE/BEFORE.
+Because the the connection between the pure form SYNTHESIS/PRIOR and the pure form ANALYSIS/PRIOR is open from the pure form ANALYSIS/PRIOR to the pure form SYNTHESIS/PRIOR, everyone in freedom can judge in the pure form SYNTHESIS/PRIOR.